 Different rewards cards offer different types of rewards - some are focussed on travel and offer complimentary flights, airport lounge access or even travel credits to be spent on your next getaway.
 Others are more down to earth, and offer perks like cashback on your grocery shop, or points that you can cash in for a gift card, or that new toaster you’ve been eyeing off.

-No matter what kind of credit card reward you’re after, there are a few important steps to getting there, including choosing the right rewards card, understanding how to earn points, knowing the best value rewards point redemption options and being aware of the pitfalls of a rewards card.
+No matter what kind of credit card reward you’re after, there are a few important steps to getting there, including choosing the right rewards card, understanding how to earn points, knowing what value rewards point redemption options are out there and being aware of the pitfalls of a rewards card.
 That’s where we come in.

 The theory behind rewards credit cards is simple enough: spend money on your card to earn points that you can redeem for things you want, like retail therapy, the big one, travel and of course plenty of other premium perks.
 But how do you decide which rewards card is right for you?